 The freedom to move around your home with open-back headphones is great, but GW100 is rendered useless when in a communal setting.

 An array of tactile buttons line the outer edge of the left ear cup, making playback and call control easy processes to operate.
 A microUSB input inlaid on the same ear cup stays protected by a silicone door.
 With USB-C becoming ever more salient, the choice for micro-USB charging looks increasingly anachronistic.

 Plan on leaving the house?
 Best to leave these at home

 Although the wireless GW100 headphones are designed to leak up to 60 percent less sound than their wired counterpart, it’s not enough of an improvement to make these usable for public transit or office use.
 Not only did the entire subway cabin hear my dubious taste in music, but I heard plenty of commuter chatter and subway rumble, which only served to severely degrade audio quality.
-Safe to say, even the AirPods are better at keep their noise in check better than these.
+Safe to say, even the AirPods are better at keeping their noise in check better than these.

 The mic works but not well

 Background noise is slightly attenuated, but the integrated microphone isn’t anything fancy like the Bose SoundLink On-Ear’s dual-mic setup or the Plantronics Voyager 6200 UC technology.
 When I called my Mom, the first thing she said was, “Why do you sound so distant, like you’re in an echo chamber?”
 That said, it’s fine for quick calls—but don’t expect a miracle to come of it.